cortesi/ra/docs/chunking.md

 2. **Empty body**
    - A body is considered empty if it contains only whitespace.
-   - Nodes with empty bodies are still part of the tree structure but are not emitted as chunks to the index.
+   - Nodes with empty bodies are still indexed, ensuring their titles and paths remain searchable.
+This allows finding documents and sections by name even when they contain only sub-sections with no direct content.

 3. **Leaves**
    - A **leaf** is any node with no children.